J-0-N-A-T-H-A-N/card-draw/README.md

-"Draw playing cards from a deck"
+Draw playing cards from a deck

+Defaults to a single deck of cards, can use 1-4 decks.